John Worsfold: Carlton Football Club assistant coach (2000–2001)

-West Coast Eagles senior coach (2002-2013)
+West Coast Eagles senior coach (2002–2013)

 Worsfold went to apply for the senior coaching roles at both West Coast and Fremantle at the end of the 2001 season.
-Eventually, he was appointed to the senior coaching role at West Coast Eagles, when he replaced Ken Judge, who was sacked as West Coast Eagles senior coach at the end of the 2001 season.
+Eventually, he was appointed to the senior coaching role at the Eagles, when he replaced Ken Judge, who was sacked as West Coast Eagles senior coach at the end of the 2001 season.
 Worsfold was appointed coach to the club he had formerly played for, where he achieved some level of immediate success, taking the club back to the finals in his first season.
 After a string of early finals exits in 2002, 2003 and 2004, Worsfold finally took the club to the 2005 AFL Grand Final, where the Eagles were narrowly defeated by the Sydney Swans by a margin of four points with the final score Sydney Swans 8.10 (58) to West Coast Eagles 7.12 (54).

 In the 2006 season, the club finished on top of the ladder after the home and away series, and followed it up with a win in the 2006 AFL Grand Final, when West Coast Eagles defeated the Sydney Swans, this time the margin being a solitary point with the final score West Coast Eagles 12.13 (85) to Sydney Swans 12.12 (84).
 In doing so, Worsfold became only the fourth person in the history of the AFL/VFL to both captain and later coach the same club to an AFL premiership and the first at the West Coast Eagles.
 In the 2007 season, West Coast finished third on the ladder.
-They lost to Port Adelaide in the qualifying final then they got eliminated by Collingwood in the semi final.
+They lost to Port Adelaide in the qualifying final then they got eliminated by Collingwood in the semi-final.
 The 2008 season was not as successful for Worsfold and the West Coast Eagles.
 With the loss of players Chris Judd and Ben Cousins, West Coast went from third to fifteenth, finishing with four wins and eighteen losses and the lowest percentage in the club's history.
 In the 2009 season, Worsfold and the West Coast Eagles Football Club made an improvement, finishing eleventh on the ladder with eight wins and fourteen losses.